PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ## The Serial Port

 The main targe for the VentMon is engineers working on ventilators and respiration support devices.
-Most such engineers will know how to use the Arudino IDE to see the serial port.
+Most such engineers will know how to use the Arduino IDE to see the serial port.
 The baudrate is 500000 (500,000).
 A simple human-readable output is printed to the serial port at start up time showing some basic start up information.
-After searching for the an ethernet connection and a WiFi connection, the VentMon will begin printing dynamic data on the serial port.
+After searching for an ethernet connection and a WiFi connection, the VentMon will begin printing dynamic data on the serial port.
 The output is in the [PIRDS data format](https://github.com/PubInv/PIRDS-respiration-data-standard).
 This is useful for verifying the devices is working physically correctly.
 It is not a good way to analyze data, but you can tell a lot by reviewing this data stream.
-However, the preferred way to look at moving interactive waveforms and clinical paramters is with [VentDisplay](https://github.com/PubInv/vent-display), which requires some configuration.
+However, the preferred way to look at moving interactive waveforms and clinical parameters is with [VentDisplay](https://github.com/PubInv/vent-display), which requires some configuration.

 ## Configuring a UDP conncetion